 - Voters have the right to vote if they are in line when the polls close at 7 p.m. or at any other time between 6 a.m. and 7 p.m. on Election Day (10 ILCS 5/17-1). - If a voter makes a mistake or "spoils" a paper ballot and the voter has not cast the ballot, the voter has the right to receive a replacement ballot (10 ILCS 5/17-11). - If a voter cannot read, has trouble understanding English, or has a disability, that voter has the right to request voting assistance from anyone other than his or her employer, an agent of his or her employer, or an officer or agent of his or her union (10 ILCS 5/17-14). - Voters have the right to take unpaid time from work to vote, but no more than two successive hours, as long as they have applied with their employer before Election Day.
-The employer may set the time of day (10 ILCS 5/17-15). - No one is allowed to try to influence a voter within 100 feet of the polling place (10 ILCS 5/17-29). - Under Illinois law, it is a crime to prevent a person from voting or registering to vote using intimidation, force, threat, or deception (10 ILCS 5/29-4).
+The employer may set the time of day (10 ILCS 5/17-15). - No one is allowed to try to influence a voter within 100 feet of the polling place (10 ILCS 5/17-29). - Under Illinois law, it is a crime to prevent a person from voting or registering to vote using intimidation, force, threat or deception (10 ILCS 5/29-4).

-More information about the voting process and voter registration status can be found on the Illinois Board of Elections website or through local election authorities or county clerks' offices.
+More information about the voting process and voter registration status can be found on the Illinois State Board of Elections website or through local election authorities' or county clerks' offices.
+Voters can confirm the location of their polling places with their local election authorities or the State Board of Elections.